jbpawlik/jbpawlik/README.md

 # James Benjamin Pawlik #

 Thank you for visiting the home of my personal and professional programming projects.
-If you love what you see and cannot get enough, send cash and job offers to me at [my email](james.benjamin.pawlik@gmail.com) or link up with me on everyone's favorite necessary evil, [LinkedIn](linkedin.com/in/jbpawlik).
+If you love what you see and cannot get enough, [send cash and job offers](james.benjamin.pawlik@gmail.com) or link up with me on everyone's favorite necessary evil, [LinkedIn](linkedin.com/in/jbpawlik).

+I am a software developer transitioning from a career in education.
+I'm interested in positions that combine programming with human development, education/training, art, writing, and/or design.
+I am a strong team member, quick learner, and proficient communicator.
+I would love to find a position that encourages collaboration on challenging, useful applications with an aim towards improving the general happiness and productivity of humanity.

   I am always looking for collaborators or clients.
 My interests are in art, design, full-stack development, and obscure/arcane computer games (DCSS fork, anyone?).

 ---------------------------

-  # My Current Tech Stack:
+  # Current Tech Stack:

   ### Languages: